Azure/employee-retention-databricks-kubernetes-poc/.github/docs/implementation-guide.md

 ### 1.5.
 Configure GitHub secrets

 Next, you will configure GitHub Action secrets.
 These are encrypted environment variables used within GitHub Actions Workflows.
-Click the `Settings` tab in the menu bar of your GitHub repository and on the new page then select `Secrets` from the sidebar.
+Click the `Settings` tab in the menu bar of your GitHub repository and on the new page expand `Secrets` from the sidebar and select `Actions`.
 Click the `New Repository Secret` button to create a new secret and then the `Add Secret` button to create the secret.

 You need to create the following secrets: